jupyter-on-openshift/poc-hub-singapore-ntu/builder/README.md

 ```

 Change the `GIT_REPOSITORY_URL` and `CONTEXT_DIR` as necessary to values
 for the Git repository for your notebook.
-You can also set `GIT_REFERENCE`
+You can also pass the
-template parameter if need to use other than the `master` branch of the Git
+`GIT_REFERENCE` template parameter if need to use branch other than the
-repository.
+`master` branch of the Git repository.

 This should result in an image stream being created for the image called
 `notebook`.